dcoellarb/gregrickaby/README.md

 ## Code review summary

-1. One of the first things that caught my attention was the lack of loading.tsx components, but after further review i see that the developer does a great use of Static Server Rendering so since html is mostly build at build time, no need for loading is supported.
+1. Most the code seams very well done, structure and documented, is really a well done app, with great usage of next js features, show a lot of Knowledge on SEO optimization and web development.

-2. Most the code seams very well done, structure and documented, is really a well done app
+2. One of the first things that caught my attention was the lack of loading.tsx components, but after further review i see that the developer does a great use of Static Server Rendering so since html is mostly build at build time, no need for loading is supported.

 3. My improvements findings have been mostly around: